-Online Biochemistry Courses
+Online Courses in Biochemistry

-Below are a few examples of courses that are offered for free through MIT's OpenCourseWare program:
+The following are a few examples of courses that are offered for free through MIT's OpenCourseWare program:

 - Biochemistry and Pharmacology of Synaptic Transmission covers the chemicals working in the brain and central nervous system.
 This online class at MIT explores a range of interesting topics, with applications in anatomy, psychology, and medicine.
 Students in this course study concepts in neuroscience such as the synaptic process and the function and structure of neurotransmitters.
 Special attention is paid to the more advanced function of monoamine transmitters, neuromodulators, and neurological diseases.

 - Separation Processes for Biochemical Products offers an introduction to the various processes used in biochemical manufacturing.
 This online MIT class covers the use of basic tools and techniques, like centrifugation, extraction, and chromatography.
 Students pay specific attention to information involving the use of technology to derive biochemical products, such as membrane filtration, cell disruption, and process design.
 Lectures in this course, like all free MIT classes available online, were pre-recorded during a past semester.